djannot/spark-build/docs/kerberos.md

 ## Spark Installation

 Spark (and all Kerberos-enabed) components need a valid `krb5.conf` file.
-You can setup the Spark service to use a single `krb5.conf` file for all of the it's drivers.
+You can setup the Spark service to use a single `krb5.conf` file for all of the its drivers.

 1. A `krb5.conf` file tells Spark how to connect to your KDC.
 Base64 encode this file: